nsensfel/prolix-coding-style/README.md

   readable by a human, prefer the human readable one unless the need for efficiency is critical.

+* Don't rely on automated inference, specify what you expect to have so that people don't have to think about what should happen.
+It'll also make software able to tell you when you make wrong assumptions.

 #### 2.1.
 Restricting Keywords
 * Always give as much information as possible, even when this makes the code verbose.